-Lanz Nalagan works in Development for the Pacific Crest Trail Association.
-He also serves as Political Director for West Sacramento Mayor Christopher Cabaldon.
+Lanz Nalagan is honored to serve the LGBTQ+ community in his capacity as Annual and Corporate Giving Director for the Center.
 Over the years, he grew passionate about campaign finance and philanthropy in the political and non-profit sectors, and he is grateful that his current work reflects that.
 After immigrating from the Philippines, Lanz grew up in the East Bay area and attended school in the beautiful Central Coast- earning a B.A in Political Science from Cal Poly, San Luis Obispo.
-He also lived in Washington, D.C before settling in Sacramento, CA, where he’s lived for 5 years.
-He’s a long-time board member of Sacramento Stonewall and more recently with the Asian Pacific Islanders of Sacramento equivalent.
-Lanz is a member of the Association of Fundraising Professionals, and hopes to earn his CFRE- Certified Fundraising Executive- in the near future, to continue funding causes he’s passionate about.
-In his free time, he enjoys the outdoors, playing league tennis, square dancing, and spending time with family and friends over good eats and drinks.
+He also lived in Washington, D.C before working in Sacramento, CA.

 He’s a long-time board member of the Stonewall Democratic Club and its newly created Stonewall Foundation of Greater Sacramento.
 Lanz is a member of the Association of Fundraising Professionals, and hopes to earn his CFRE- Certified Fundraising Executive- in the near future, to continue funding causes he’s passionate about.
 In his free time, he enjoys the outdoors, tennis, skiing, bouldering, and spending time with family and friends over good eats and drinks, karaoke, games, and any sci-fi, but especially TNG and Firefly.